-- Ensure the information received is the information sent and document all occasions of user access that result in the submission, - 2.
-Make reasonably certain the person accessing the system and submitting the form is the person identified on Form W-9S, - 3.
-Provide you with the same information as the paper Form W-9S, and $\,$ - 4.
-Be able to supply a hard copy of the electronic Form W-9S if the Internal Revenue Service requests it.
+1. Ensure the information received is the information sent and document all occasions of user access that result in the submission,

+2. Make reasonably certain the person accessing the system and submitting the form is the person identified on Form W-9S,

+3. Provide you with the same information as the paper Form W-9S, and

+4. Be able to supply a hard copy of the electronic Form W-9S if the Internal Revenue Service requests it.

-Also, if an electronic Form W-9S is used to obtain the borrower's certification that all the loan proceeds are solely used to pay qualified higher education expenses, your electronic system must require, as the final entry in the submission, an electronic signature by the borrower whose name is on Form W-9S.
+Also, if an electronic Form W-9S is used to obtain the borrower's certification that all the loan proceeds are used solely to pay qualified higher education expenses, your electronic system must require, as the final entry in the submission, an electronic signature by the borrower whose name is on Form W-9S.
 The signature authenticates and verifies the submission.
-See Announcement 98-27, which is on page 30 of Internal Revenue Bulletin 1998-15 at www.irs.gov/pub/irs-irbs/irb98-15.pdf.
+See Announcement 98-27, which is on page 30 of Internal Revenue Bulletin 1998-15 at www.irs.gov/ pub/irs-irbs/irb98-15.pdf.
 Electronic reporting.
 For Forms 1098-E and 1098-T, you must file electronically if you are required to file 250 or more returns.
-See part F in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G for more information.
+See part F in the 2010 General Instructions for Certain Information Returns for more information.

 Penalties.
 For Forms 1098-E and 1098-T, penalties may be imposed for failure to file or failure to furnish correct forms.
 However, under certain circumstances, the penalties may be waived.
-See part O in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G for more information.
+See part O in the 2010 General Instructions for Certain Information Returns for more information.